 The following document goes into more detail regarding all aspects of Bluecore Auto-Prioritizer™ but below is a summary of important terminology and best practices to keep in mind when using this feature:

 Bluecore Auto-Prioritizer™ Group: Customers where email frequency is personalized by Bluecore Auto-Prioritizer™.

 Control Group: Customers where email frequency is defined by manually set frequency caps.

 Campaign-level and channel frequency caps: Explained below.

 Always include and ‘enforce’ campaign-specific frequency caps for both groups in audiences that are used with recurring campaigns.

 Apply channel frequency caps consistently across your audiences but do not enforce within the Bluecore Auto-Prioritizer™ group.

 Additional constraints can be applied to Bluecore Auto-Prioritizer™ by ‘enforcing’ additional manual frequency rules in any audience but this will also ‘narrow’ the learning potential of the model.

-This feature is automatically enabled by your Bluecore CS team and the auto-frequency and auto-prioritization is applied across all of your Bluecore campaigns once active.
+This feature is automatically enabled by your Bluecore CS team and the auto-frequency and auto-prioritization is applied across all of your non-transactional Bluecore campaigns once active.

 Initially, Bluecore Auto-Prioritizer™ decisioning will only be ‘exposed’ to a small percentage of your total list during the model’s learning phase.
 As the model begins to accumulate data and optimize over time, the percentage of your list exposed to Auto-Prioritizer decisioning will automatically increase while maintaining a control group for reporting purposes.